Creating a Lactation Room Working Mothers Will Love and Appreciate

 Décor should not be overlooked.
 The room should be painted and wall art hung.
 A bulletin board should be installed for hanging notices and/or baby pictures.
 The room should be attractive, welcoming, and match the décor of the overall commercial space.
 It is best if the floor is wood or another hard surface.
 Carpet is not recommended because of the risk of milk spills.
 If many mothers will be sharing the room, installing a clipboard outside the door or creating a shared online calendar are simple ways to schedule room usage.

-Debi Yadegari, JD, is a working mother of five, lactation law specialist, and the CEO and Founder of MommaWork.
+– Debi Yadegari is a working mother of five, attorney, speaker, lactation law specialist, breastfeeding expert, and the CEO and Founder of MommaWork.
+She is an advocate for working parents and providing the tools they need to achieve personal and professional success.